-Before you check out a LTP telescopes, we suggest planning ahead so you can get the most out of your time with the device.
+Before you check out an LTP telescope, we suggest planning ahead so you can get the most out of your time with the device.
 Think about what things you'd like to observe and possibly look at some online resources to find out when that particular object is visible in the sky.
 For example, observing the moon may be difficult during certain times of the month, and it may be necessary to wait a couple of weeks before it comes into better view.

 How to find objects in the night sky